-- Ceci n'est pas une Thangka: Attending to the Unexpected in Tibetan Religious Contexts - This panel seeks to foreground Tibetan religious phenomena that maintain lives distinct from their seemingly intended purposes.
+- Ceci n'est pas une Thangka: Attending to the Unexpected in Tibetan Religious Contexts

+- This panel seeks to foreground Tibetan religious phenomena that maintain lives distinct from their seemingly intended purposes.
 These may include the following: - Religious images that are eaten - Narrative murals that are not encountered as stories - Medicine/pills that are never consumed - Texts that aren't read - Clothes/ornaments that are not meant to be worn - Ritual objects never used for their rituals - Our intention is to move beyond taking objects, practices, and ideas at face value, remaining attentive to the unexpected, and finding meaning in the hidden or unforeseen.
-Contact: Dominique Townsend ([dt80@columbia.edu](mailto:dt80@columbia.edu)) and Andy Quintmann ([aquintman@wesleyan.edu](mailto:aquintman@wesleyan.edu)) - Motherhood in Tibetan Buddhism - This panel takes next year's AAR theme of "Future/s" somewhat literally and examines the role of birth and motherhood in Tibetan Buddhism.
+Contact: Dominique Townsend (dt80@columbia.edu) and Andy Quintmann (aquintman@wesleyan.edu) - Motherhood in Tibetan Buddhism - This panel takes next year's AAR theme of "Future/s" somewhat literally and examines the role of birth and motherhood in Tibetan Buddhism.
 Papers exploring topics such as amchi natal care, mothering figures like as Queen Maya or Tara, mother Dakinis, the aim of loving all sentient beings as if they were our mother, or other papers related to the literal or symbolic act of motherhood are welcomed.
-Contact: Maddy Tevonian ([madeleinetevonian@hds.harvard.edu](mailto:madeleinetevonian@hds.harvard.edu)) - Preservation as Future-Making - This panel will explore how the representations of preservation-in Buddhist narratives, rituals, spaces, lineages, or material cultures-function as a strategy for constructing Buddhist futures.
+Possible co-sponsorship with the Motherhood and Religions unit.
+Contact: Maddy Tevonian (madeleinetevonian@hds.harvard.edu) - Preservation as Future-Making - This panel will explore how the representations of preservation-in Buddhist narratives, rituals, spaces, lineages, or material cultures-function as a strategy for constructing Buddhist futures.
 Studies of any Buddhist tradition or genre are welcome.
 We hope to bring diverse materials in conversation to illuminate how Buddhists have coped with calamities, theorized continuity, and cultivated future worlds through acts of preservation.
-Contact: Arushi Bahuguna ([arushib@g.ucla.edu](mailto:arushib@g.ucla.edu)) - Religious Thinkers as Co-Theorists: The Future of Critical Theory on Religion - Working off the 2026 AAR theme of "Future/s," this panel asks us to imagine a future of critical theory where religious intellectuals outside the academy are not simply subjects to be studied, but colleagues to think alongside.
+Contact: Arushi Bahuguna (arushib@g.ucla.edu) - Religious Thinkers as Co-Theorists: The Future of Critical Theory on Religion - Working off the 2026 AAR theme of "Future/s," this panel asks us to imagine a future of critical theory where religious intellectuals outside the academy are not simply subjects to be studied, but colleagues to think alongside.
 This panel aims to challenge the disciplinary norms that treat the academy as the primary creator of and authority on "theory" about religion.
 What new terms arise, which ideas fall out of favor, and what networks of relationships appear when we treat religious intellectuals as theorists of religion in their own right?
 This panel does not aim to valorize religious knowledge as somehow more authentic or true, but rather to extend to it the same interest, scrutiny, and care scholars provide to canonical theorists.
 What does the future of the field look like if we acknowledge that some of the most sophisticated theorists of religion have been studied, categorized, and provincialized as its objects?
 Contact: Matthew

-Drew ([matthewdrew2028@u.northwestern.edu](mailto:matthewdrew2028@u.northwestern.edu)) and Dominique Townsend ([dt80@columbia.edu](mailto:dt80@columbia.edu))
+Drew (matthewdrew2028@u.northwestern.edu) and Dominique Townsend (dt80@columbia.edu)